Advanced usage¶

 };

-For this example we will write a simple command and compile it with clang:
+For this example we will write a simple program and compile it with clang:

 #include <sys/time.h>